Cappahccino/SB-MCP/README.md

 ## Publishing to npm (for maintainers)

+The package is already published to npm as `supabase-mcp`.

-If you want to publish updates to npm:
+If you want to publish updates:

 1. Update the version in package.json
 2. Build the project: `npm run build`